Find Affordable College Courses

 Salisbury, MD

 Salisbury University did quite well in this year’s ranking of the best value schools for communication and journalism students.
 It came in at #17 on the list.
-Located in the small suburb of Salisbury, Salisbury is a public college with a medium-sized student population.
+Located in the small suburb of Salisbury, Salisbury is a public school with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at Salisbury are $20,458 a year.
+Salisbury undergraduate students pay an average of $20,458 in tuition and fees each year.
 The average amount in student loans that communication and journalism majors at Salisbury take out is $22,751.
 The average monthly payment of a loan this size is about $415, assuming that the borrower is on a 10-year repayment plan.

-Salisbury also claimed a spot on our Best Communication & Journalism Schools in the Middle Atlantic Region list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, Salisbury also did well on our Best Communication & Journalism Schools in the Middle Atlantic Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

 Full Communication & Journalism at Salisbury University Report